Everything you need to groom your own brows at home | CNN Underscored

 “Try this luxurious performance gel-based eyebrow styler to tame and nourish brows,” says Kimiko Vincent, who continues on explaining how to use brow gel.

-“Begin applying it at the front of the brows, then sweep the micro brush upwards and outwards and continue throughout the brows to the ends,” says Kimiko Vincent, “The vegan formula is infused with hair-strengthening peptides and plant extracts and provides the perfect all day hold for uplifted brows.
+“Begin applying it at the front of the brows, then sweep the micro brush upward and outward and continue throughout the brows to the ends,” says Kimiko Vincent.
+“The vegan formula is infused with hair-strengthening peptides and plant extracts and provides the perfect all-day hold for uplifted brows.
 The universal sheer tones dries clear, giving hairs a weightless all-day lift and flake-free hold.”

 Anastasia Beverly Hills Tinted Brow Gel ($22; sephora.com)